danf425/InSpec_Local/README.md

 1. Generate chef cookbook (Creating a webserver)
     `chef generate cookbook webserver_test`
     `cd webserver_test`
-2. Look at it throw VSCode
+2. Look at the structure of it through VSCode
     `code .`
 4. Show the kitchen yaml... the structure of chef.... and converge the kitchen instance.
    `kitchen converge centos`